 Canon for Youth and Young Adult Ministries

 Malcolm comes to us from St. Dorothy’s Rest, the camp and retreat center for the Diocese of California, where he served as Associate Director.
 Prior to that, he served as the Episcopal/Lutheran Chaplain for the University of Arkansas, as a youth minister and camp director in Arkansas and Mississippi, and as a certified reading instructor and coach.
 He holds a B.A. in English from the University of Arkansas, and is regarded as a leader in youth and young adult ministry in the Episcopal Church.
-He and his wife Hannah have two boys, Eli and Myles, who will arrive in Seattle in mid-August.
+He and his wife Hannah have two boys.

 Phone: 206.323.0300 x 214